phillwatson/one-stop/user-service/README.md

 ### Cross-Site Resource Forgery (XSRF)
 Each authenticated response from the server will carry an XSRF cookie containing a cryptographically signed random value.
-The same value is contained in the claims of the access and refresh cookies.
+The value is generated on every access-token refresh, and contained in the claims of the signed access and refresh cookies.
 The client must return this value in the headers of its requests.

 For authenticated endpoints, the server will ensure the presence of the XSRF header, and verify that its signature is correct.
 It then compares the value with that in